DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onbeforetaskmultiselect_event.md - fires before the task selection state is being changed (the task is being selected or unselected)
 - api/gantt_onbeforetaskselected_event.md - fires before the user selects a task
 - api/gantt_onbeforetaskupdate_event.md - fires before the user updates a task
-- api/gantt_onbeforeundo_event.md - fires before the api/gantt_undo.md method is called
+- api/gantt_onbeforeundo_event.md - fires before the undo() method is called
 - api/gantt_oncircularlinkerror_event.md - fires when the circular reference has been detected and auto scheduling is not possible
 - api/gantt_onclear_event.md - fires after all tasks were removed from the Gantt chart
 - api/gantt_oncollapse_event.md - fires when gantt went back to normal mode from the full screen mode